-Thank you to Fraser Breed, Specialist Dietitian, and Frances Waddell, Lead Dietitian, for this contribution - both at NHS The State Hospital.
+Thank you to Fraser Breed, Specialist Dietitian, and Frances Waddell, Lead Dietitian, both at NHS Lanarkshire, for this contribution.

 Older Adults - Dramatherapy & Dementia Case Study

 Referral

 Enya (pseudonym) and her partner were referred for 1-to-1 Dramatherapy in an NHS Older Adults Day Unit by a community mental health nurse.
 This was to meet Enya's emotional needs during the middle stage of her dementia and to develop psycho-educational assistance for her partner, supporting his care for her.
 At this point Enya had little speech.